Frequently Asked Questions

 We need to ensure we are engaging students with different learning styles across all curriculum areas.

-We should ask the teachers what areas they feel need to be addressed.
+We should regularly ask the teachers what areas they feel need to be addressed as student needs change.

 What should your school district do to better prepare students as citizens?